NORDUGRID-MEMO-13

 Whoever claims the bug is resolved must elaborate on resolution in the "Additional comments" box.
 The common practice for the FIXED resolution is to write "Fixed in SVN, expected to be available in tag NNN".
 If the bug is resolved with any other resolution, it must be commented as well (e.g., explain why it is invalid or why it won't be fixed, or how much later it will be fixed etc).

 Every resolution must be verified.
-This can be done by any independent person (not the bug owner) who has an evidence that the resolution is adequate.
+This can be done by any tester - preferably an independent person and not the bug owner - who has evidence that the resolution is adequate.
+The evidence must be reported in the comment field.

 If the bug is declared FIXED, the original reporter is expected to check whether the problem is indeed solved, at the first opportunity.